smiletrl/golang_escape/pkg/example1/README.md

 ## Example Description

-This is an example of pointer's content escaped to heap.
+This is an example of pointer's content escaping to heap.

 case 1-5 demonstrates pointers' referenced variables escaping from their own function scope, and then got allocated to heap.